BurntToasters/ROSI-LTS/README.md

   - **Fedora:** `sudo dnf install ffmpeg -y`
   - **Arch:** `sudo pacman -S ffmpeg -y`

-## ℹ️ The Microsoft Store version of ROSI-LTS is now integrated into the main codebase.
-Its customizations are run via electron-builder when specifying to release for the ms store.
+## ℹ️ The Microsoft Store version of ROSI is available at: https://apps.microsoft.com/detail/9p4q134b2jw3
+*Please note: ROSI versions released to the MS store do NOT have an LTS version.*

 # Build ROSI-LTS from source: